 3. download and install max/msp

-4. download the haken editor zip file and extract it
+4. download the haken editor and extract it to a directory you have unlimited access rights to

-Download the Haken Editor which is available inside your Expressive E customer account after registering your instrument.
-Extract the entire zip file's content to a directory to which your operating system user account has full access rights.
-A good choice would be your Documents folder.
+Download the Haken Editor from your customer account and extract the ZIP file.
+Ensure that you extract the entire content to a directory that your operating system user account has full access rights to.
+A safe choice would be your Documents folder or your Desktop.

 5. launch the haken editor